 The Monogamous Female, the Experienced Male

-As a rule, the first male to mate fathers the vast majority of the offspring if not all of the offspring.
+As a rule, the first male to mate fathers the vast majority, if not all, of the offspring.
 Once a female fly has mated, the spermatheacae will store sperm, and she will no longer need male assistance.
 The male, however, does not have such a luxury.
 He must work hard to promote his lineage.
 A little bit of hard work in the reproductive department does pay off for the male, though.
-In a study conducted by Texas A&M researchers and published by the Public Library of Science in 2014, the non-virgin male fly showed a reproductive advantage.
+In a study conducted by Texas A&M researchers, the non-virgin male fly showed a reproductive advantage.
 It appeared that the male was able to adapt his behavior, essentially learning from his prior experience, and gain success with his next conquest.
 Interestingly, excessive exploits had the opposite affect on the females, who would turn to a less experienced male when the other option was overly experienced.

 The bulk of sexual reproductive research on the fly has focused on mechanics and courting behavior, while the distinctive role of the female, as the final decision maker, has remain unstudied.
 Recently, the topic has gained interest.
 Particularly, the postulation that the female, though not the initiator, has the final say in copulation.
 Recent researchers have reported that two groups of neurons in the female fly's brain modulate reproduction based on his pheromones and courtship song.
 These groups of neurons either turn on or off during the key moment of interaction between the male and female.